Lily

 Lily & Cece

 Lily was born and orphaned in May 2020 on a family farm in Iowa.
-She was then raised inside the family home and taken on daily neighborhood walks with the family dog.
+She was then raised inside another family’s home and taken on daily neighborhood walks with the family dog.
 It soon became clear that Lily was outgrowing the house.
-The family moved to Connecticut and found friend with a sheep, Cece (also born and orphaned in 2020.)
-That friend offered to keep Lily and Cece together on their property.
-They lived there for two and half years until that owner sold their property and could not take Lily and Cece with them on their move.
+When the family moved to Connecticut, they found another sheep who was born and orphaned in 2020: Cece.
+Cece and Lily lived in Connecticut for two and half years until their family could no longer take them on their move out of state.
 That is when they reached out to their community in CT and found N.E.A.S.
 Lily and Cece joined the sanctuary in June 2023.

 Ben, Jerry (Nigerian Dwarf goats), Katahdin and Kineo (Ooberhasli Dairy goats) were originally purchased to be used for a goat lawn mowing business, but due to COVID their families’ circumstances changed and they no longer had time for these goats.
 They were put up on craigslist several times to try and find them a new home, but each time the response was that they would be slaughtered.
 Luckily, the humans caring for them at the time did not want this to happen, so they waited until we could take them in and now they can live the rest of their lives here in a sanctuary.
 The four arrived to N.E.A.S. as a group in May 2023 and they live happily together in “Tim’s Goat Tavern”.